 - 1. Students must physically reside within the attendance area of your school, or if not, have received approval of your school's governing body to establish your school as the "school of eligibility." - 2.
 Students must be enrolled in grades 9-12 in an "alternative education program" as defined in AS 14.30.365. - 3.
 Students must be enrolled in at least the minimum number of classes according to ASAA and school district enrollment requirements. - 4.
-Students must meet or exceed ASAA's Semester Credit Rule for the immediately preceding semester, including the GPA requirement. - 5.
-Students must not have transferred directly from a member school to start the 2013-14 school year (transfers will require a 90 school day period of ineligibility).
+Students must meet or exceed ASAA's Semester Credit Rule for the immediate preceding semester, including the GPA requirement. - 5.
+Students must not have transferred directly from a member school (transfers may require a calendar year period of ineligibility for varsity level competition). - 6.
+Students must not have been enrolled in high school for more than eight consecutive semesters since first enrolling in ninth grade; and students may not compete in a specific high school sport or activity for more than 4 seasons unless granted an 8th grade waiver by ASAA (ASAA, Article XII, Section 2E).

-- 6. Students must not have been enrolled in high school for more than eight consecutive semesters since first enrolling in ninth grade; and students may not compete in a specific high school sport or activity for more than 4 seasons unless granted an 8th grade waiver by ASAA (ASAA, Article XII, Section 2E). - 7.
-Students will not turn 19 years of age on or before August 1, 2015. - 8.
+- 7. Students will not turn 19 years of age on or before August 1. - 8.
 In accordance with ASAA Bylaws, students must be amateurs in each sport and activity in which they want to participate. - 9.
 Students must not have been recruited by a person who coaches at the "school of eligibility" or by another school representative. - 10.
-In accordance with ASAA Bylaws, students must have submitted to a sports physical exam within the prior twelve months and agree to provide a copy to the school. - 11.
+In accordance with ASAA Bylaws, students must have submitted to a sports physical exam within the prior eighteen months and agree to provide a copy to the school. - 11.
 If they are hockey players, students must be aware of the limitations on non-school participation during the high school under ASAA's Dual Participation Supplemental Rule for hockey. - 12.
 Students are aware of and agree to comply with ASAA's "Play for Keeps" tobacco, alcohol and drug (TAD) education program. - 13.
-Students are aware of and agree to comply with ASAA's or the school district's Concussion Awareness/Education/Management Program. - It is recommended that the administrator explain to students that the statute does not guarantee that they will be chosen by coaches to fill spots on competitive teams. - If the member school decides to charge a participation fee for "alternative education program" students, ASAA encourages the adoption of a "fair share" policy.
+Students are aware of and agree to comply with ASAA's or the school district's Concussion Awareness/Education/Management Program. - 14.
+Students are aware of the risk of Sudden Cardiac Arrest. - It is recommended that the administrator explain to students that the statute does not guarantee that they will be chosen by coaches to fill spots on competitive teams. - If the member school decides to charge a participation fee for alternative education students, ASAA encourages the adoption of a "fair share" policy.